cole-ruehle/concept_backend/design/learning/constraint-monitor-test-results.md

 ### 2. Scenario: Severe Weather Alert

-**Purpose**: Tests the system's ability to detect and alert on severe weather conditions.
+**Purpose**: Tests that the system can detect bad weather and warn users.

 **Test Setup**: Injected weather provider with high wind and precipitation